arve0/master/thesis.md

 A reader of this text should be familiar with general physics.
 Matters that are specific to scanning microscopy and image processing will be described in the theory section, along with software concepts in use.
 The method section seeks to make the reader able to replicate the experiment on any kind of microscope, but some software and solutions will be specific to the Leica SP8 microscope.
 The result section will mark out leverages gained with automated scanning, and the discussion holds details on choices made when developing the method and limitations stumbled upon.

 All source code in the thesis will be in the programming language python [@python_software_foundation_official_2015].
-The reader should not need to be proficient in python programming, but acquaintance with the syntax is assumed.
+The reader does not need to be proficient in python programming, but acquaintance with the syntax is assumed.
 Code listings will be used to clarify how problems have been solved or algorithms have been implemented.
-Details not essential to the problem at hand have been omitted, but all source code can be read at github [@seljebu_arve0_2015].
+Details not essential to the problem at hand have been omitted, all source code is avaialable at github [@seljebu_arve0_2015].

 > ML: En hoveddel i arbeidet har vært automatiseringen av TMA.
 Skrive noe om TMA og hvorfor automatisert analyse er nødvendig...skal lede opp til en beskrivelse av de tekniske utfordringene som er løst.